 How does the cost of a new alloy boat compare to the same boat built in composites?

 Our research has shown our alloy boats cost approximately 15% less, Of course this will vary from builder to builder and assumes the boats are of very similar specifications.

 Alloy hulls are known for being noisy.
 How can this be overcome?

 On trailerboats there is not a lot you can do.
 However on our powercats we normally install engine type sound insulation along the chines and closed cell foam under wall carpeting along the hull interior.

 Advantages of alloy over fibreglass

-What are the advantages of an alloy boats
+What are the advantages of an alloy boat?

-The main advantages is the ability to customise to a clients specifications.
+The main advantages are the ability to customise to a clients specifications.